The Church (band): 1997–1999: The Refo:mation, Hologram of Baal, A Box of Birds

 Following the commercial failure of Magician Among the Spirits, the members of The Church turned their attention to other projects and Willson-Piper left Australia again in order to collaborate with other artists and write new solo material.
 In his absence, Kilbey, Powles, and Koppes spent some studio time together and quickly wrote and recorded an album as The Refo:mation, utilizing Powles also as a mix engineer.
-Loose in feel but rich in atmosphere, the eccentrically-titled Pharmakoi/Distance-Crunching Honchos with Echo Units saw a greater focus on concise, guitar-dominated songs, in contrast to the experimentation of Magician Among the Spirits.
+Pharmakoi/Distance-Crunching Honchos with Echo Units saw a greater focus on concise, guitar-dominated songs, in contrast to the experimentation of Magician Among the Spirits.

-Group tensions within The Church proper were still simmering, however.
-More than anyone else, it was new drummer Tim Powles who tried to alleviate the outstanding disagreements.
-While Koppes and Willson-Piper had already had differences for some time, Kilbey and Willson-Piper's relationship was also strained by recent problems.
-Kilbey declared that the end was nigh: after a final, worthy swan song, with the working title Au Revoir Por Favor, the Church would be put to rest.
-The four agreed to play a string of farewell concerts around Australia, which turned out to be extremely successful.
-The roaring success of the intended "final concert" in Sydney put a quick end to talk of the band's demise.
+Group tensions within the Church proper were still simmering, however.
+Kilbey declared that the end was near; after a final album, with the working title Au Revoir Por Favor, the band would be put to rest.
+The group agreed to play a string of farewell concerts around Australia, whose success put an end to talk of the band's demise.

 The results of the new recording sessions saw a return to the band's roots: the material was once again based around Koppes and Willson-Piper's guitar interplay.
 Also, for the first time, the band completely produced the work themselves, under Powles' aegis.
 Originally given the name Bastard Universe, the forthcoming album was re-titled Hologram of Allah after Willson-Piper found the original too negative.
 Concerns about fundamentalist Muslim reaction to the potentially blasphemous title made the band finally opt for the more neutral Hologram of Baal, after the Canaanite god.
 Released under a new contract with UK independent label Cooking Vinyl, the album was distributed in the U.S. by Thirsty Ear.
 A limited edition featured a bonus disc with a nearly 80-minute continuous improvised instrumental, which received the original title of the album, Bastard Universe.

 The reformed and rejuvenated band went on their first fully electric tour of the U.S., Australia, and Europe in many years.
 A plan to release a live album called Bag of Bones was put into motion, but then cancelled.
+Instead, a collection of cover songs was recorded in Sweden, shedding light on the band's influences.
+A Box of Birds arrived in August 1999, less than a year after Hologram of Baal.
+The insert for the CD was designed as interchangeable, with ten separate sleeve designs created by fans.